Summary of Services

-Therapists/Social Work Interns provide students and families with mental health supports.
+Therapists/Social Work Interns: provide students and families with mental health supports.
 Students referred for services receive one- on-one or group counseling to assist them in being successful socially, emotionally and academically.
-Contact Tamara Teichberger at email@example.com
+Contact Heather Graham at email@example.com.

-Transitional Students & Families Unit (TSF) of Oakland Unified works to provide supplemental education services to students and families in transition.
+Transitional Students and Families Unit (TSF): of Oakland Unified works to provide supplemental education services to students and families in transition.

 - McKinney-Vento specifically provides services to students and families that lack appropriate housing as defined though the McKinney-Vento Homeless Assistance Act (1987).
-For more information contact Jennifer Tam at firstname.lastname@example.org
+For more information contact Trish Anderson at firstname.lastname@example.org

 - Foster Youth Services ensures that foster youth can overcome the barriers to education placed in by the governmental system they are apart of.
 The program also strives to have the school district act as a form of stability for the youth who come into OUSD, and that they receive services to help them succeed and excel while being placed in our school district.
 For more information contact Jennifer Tam at email@example.com.